hologres/hologres-doc/doc/source/introduction/comparisons.md

 ## Hologres V.S.
 Data Lake

-Data lake setups like Apache Iceberg, Hudi, Delta Lake are mostly libraries plus a cloud distributed file system.
-They are poor man, open-source version of commercial offline data warehosue.
+Data Lake setups like Apache Iceberg, Apache  Hudi, Delta Lake are mostly libraries plus a cloud distributed file system.
+They are poor man, open-source version of commercial data warehouses.

-Usually combined with Spark or Presto
+Given they are libraries maintaining data on top of commodity storage, Data Lakes have to be used with Spark or Presto.

 Fits better with mini-batch processing engine like Spark, but not Flink No native streaming support
 Data latency depends on how frequently files are commited